-Oahu has over 4 million residents and just over 7 million visitors per year.
+Oahu has close to 1 million residents and just over 7 million visitors per year.

 The Roadshow was another way for the Cook Islands to continue the promotion for not only visitors but also for locals to be aware of the group exhibition at the PCC.

 A Night Market event that had over 5000 people attending.
 This was held in Honolulu City on Friday 28th July.
 The team had to quickly pack from the daily demonstrations at 5pm and travelled to Honolulu.
 Although the traffic rush hour made our excursion a challenge we arrived just after 630pm ready for our show at 645pm.

 Our show was hugely received by those at the market, brochures were handed out and many asked about the PCC exhibition.
 The group felt the road show was worth the effort and were prepared to take on other shows.